 Things to note:

--Both play sections are on wood chips, with a sand pit between the two areas.
+-Both play sections are on wood chips, with a small sand pit between the two areas.

 -There is probably limited shade during the day, though there are some giant trees around the play areas.